 The DEC has failed to meet all three of these objectives, by issuing export licenses to countries where systemic, grievous human rights abuses by the armed forces occur.

 This petition calls on the DEC to cancel existing export permits and abstain from issuing further permits to the following nations:

-Canada, Chile, Fiji, Ghana, India, Indonesia, Iraq, Jamaica, Japan, Jordan, Lesotho, Malaysia, Nederlands, Oman, Papua New Guinea, Phillipines, Saudi, Singapore, Solomon Islands, Sri Lanka, UAE, United Kingdom, United States, Yemen
+Canada, Chile, Fiji, Ghana, India, Indonesia, Iraq, Jamaica, Japan, Jordan, Lesotho, Malaysia, Nederland, Oman, Papua New Guinea, Philippines, Saudi, Singapore, Solomon Islands, Sri Lanka, UAE, United Kingdom, United States, Yemen